clintonhays/Interactive-Form/README.md

 ### Real Time Validation

 Real time validation is used on the name, email and activities elements.
 For name and email, keyup event listeners are employed.
 For the activity section change event lsiteners are used on each checkbox to update the validator accordingly.
 In addition, the email validation supports custom error messages for missing @ and spaces within the address.
-Leading and trailing spaces are handled via the trim() property.

 ## Accessibility